-But something drastic had to change, and I was a girl on a mission: in one year, I learned to be frugal,
+But I was a girl on a mission, and something drastic had to change: in one year, I learned to be frugal,

-paid off my $30,000 in student loans, saved some money, quit my job, rented my house and said goodbye to my lovely PNW mountains and home: and maybe you can, too!
+paid off my $30,000 in student loans, converted my garage to a living space so I could rent rooms in my house, saved almost $20,000 bucks, quit my job, got full time tenants for my place, and said goodbye to my lovely PNW mountains and home.
+There was a steep learning curve, but I did it...
+And maybe you can, too!

-UPDATE: This Ride Report started in Australia on my 250cc Super Sherpa, but strong winds blew me to Patagonia where I bought a tiny motorbike (125cc Honda CGL, for frugality's sake), with the intention of riding north to Seattle.
+This Ride Report started in Australia on my 250cc Super Sherpa, but strong winds blew me to Patagonia where I bought a tiny motorbike (125cc Honda CGL, for frugality's sake and to show it could be done), with the intention of riding north to Seattle.
 The CGL adventures start on page 7.
 Lots more info on my blog, TravelBugBlues.com

 I arrived in Australia from Seattle, Washington a few months ago.
 Being a not very large person at 5'6 and 135lbs, it took a while to find the bike I felt really comfortable on, but could still handle the Ozzie terrain and sometimes extreme winds.
 One that wasn't way too big like my Seattle KLR, but was able to get me around this great country.
 I decided it was time to get a smaller bike, probably a 250cc.
 A lot of naysayers said things like "it'll get you to the shops, but that's about it".

 [B]To the fellas who said a 250cc bike would only "get me to the shops": Watch and learn, my friends!